scaleapi/launch-python-client/docs/concepts/model_bundles.md

 loads the model and returns a `predict_fn`, a function which takes in a request.
 The second takes in directories containing a `load_predict_fn` and the module path to the `load_predict_fn`.
-The third takes a Docker image that contains an entrypoint that starts a process listening for requests at port 5005 using HTTP and exposes `POST /predict` and `GET /healthz` endpoints.
+The third takes a Docker image and a command that starts a process listening for requests at port 5005 using HTTP and exposes `POST /predict` and `GET /healthz` endpoints.

 Each of these modes of creating a model bundle is called a "Flavor".